nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ### Principals

-If you have pushed changes to the ​Nuxeo Studio project and/or to the project GitHub repository​, you will likely need to build and deploy the latest application with these changes to one or both Sandbox environments.
+If you have pushed changes to the ​Nuxeo Studio project and/or to the project GitHub repository​, you will need to build and deploy these changes to one or both of the Sandbox environments.

-To do so, you can use the preconfigured default pipeline.
-Basically, it checks out the master branch of the Github repository containing the marketplace package module, runs a Maven build, generates the marketplace package zip, then deploys it to the Dev environment, and possibly to the UAT environment after user validation.
+To do so, you can use the preconfigured CI/CD deployment pipeline.
+Basically, the deployment pipeline checks out the master branch of the Github repository containing the marketplace package module, runs a Maven build, generates the marketplace package zip, and then deploys it to either the Dev or Test environment.

-For both Dev and UAT environments, the pipeline is by default aligned with the master branch of the Github repository, so it's not possible to deploy a certain branch to the Dev environment and another branch to UAT.
+For both Dev and Test environments, the pipeline is aligned with the master branch of the Github repository, so it's not possible to deploy a specific branch to the Dev environment and another branch to Test.

 ### Process

 To start the pipeline, go to Builds > Pipelines, choose the default one and click on Start Pipeline.
-It takes minutes to complete the pipeline (depending on test coverage).
-At the end of the pipeline, you can click on the yellow Input Required message asking if you want to deploy the application to the UAT environment too.
+It takes a few minutes to complete the deployment (depending on test coverage).
+At the end of the deployment, you can click on the yellow Input Required message asking if you want to deploy the application to the UAT environment too.

 - If you are asked to login, please login with Okta.
 Then select I’m a Nuxeo Customer.
 - Answering **Proceed** will deploy the application to the UAT environment. </br>